cypherpunk-academy/2064/en/034_2023_I want to stay here.md

 I would release you directly.
 But that's not the reality."

-Man in slightly threatening tone: "If you don't cooperate with us, others will come and talk to you who want other things.
+Man in a slightly threatening tone: "If you don't cooperate with us, others will come and talk to you who want other things.
 Or nobody anymore.
 That's not in our power.
 We're here now.
 This will open the window for some options.
-But not for long either."
+But not for long, either."

 Marwin to the woman: "Why do you come now?
 And don't give me that shit.
 Something's happened.